-Even if the research you do on fish accurately states the original native habitat for a species of fish, it's possible the fish you bring home from your local pet shop wasn’t born or raised in that environment.
+Even if the research you do on fish accurately states the original native habitat for a species of fish, maybe the fish you bring home from your local pet shop wasn't born or raised in that environment.
 In fact, since most fish species are now commercially bred, odds are it was raised in water that leans toward the hard alkaline side.

 However, you can bypass the whole issue of whether your fish will thrive in hard water by simply choosing a hard water fish species.
 These include:

 - Livebearers such as Guppies, Mollies, Platies, and Swordtails

 - Brackish fish such as Archers, Monos, and Scats